Survey Results: The Most Attractive Female Body Composition (Muscle, Fat & Proportions)

 Most men and women rated the “strong” female body as the most attractive, and most women listed it as their goal body.
 The “athletic” body came in a close second, scooping up almost all of the remaining votes.
 We also asked men to select all the bodies they found attractive, at which point the “athletic” body pulled slightly ahead.
 It’s the body that’s attractive to the widest variety of people.

-We asked the same question again, this time showing a side illustration of different levels of muscle mass on women.
+We asked the same question again, this time showing a side illustration of different levels of muscle mass in women.
 Again, the “athletic” and “strong” bodies were rated as the most attractive by men and as ideal by women.
 In this case, though, the athletic body pulled slightly ahead of the strong body.
 (Except for women attracted to women.
 Most of them voted for the strong body.)
 Again, though, it was a close race.
 The takeaway, it seems, is that anywhere in the athletic—strong range of muscle mass is similarly attractive.

 Then we asked men how strong they wanted their female significant other to be.
 The most popular answer was “stronger than average.”
 And when we asked women how strong they wanted to be, they, too, wanted to be stronger than average.
 (Note that the order of the questions was randomized, so some people were asked this question before being shown any photos.)